zlatozar/books-code/ElementsOfFunctionalProgramming/Base/Notes.md

                else (ys, x::zs)
 ```

-Very interesting is how identity function/combinator (`let I x = x` could be
+Very interesting is how identity function/combinator (`let I x = x`) could be
 used.
-Could be used as **initial value** of a functions.
-In other words treat it
+It is an **initial value** of a functions.
+In other words could be treated
 as `[]` of a list.

-The idea is following: recur on rest (xs) and the continuation function that deals with
+The idea is following: recur on rest (xs) and the continuation function chain that deals with
 partial result.

 ```fsharp